 - Survey Limits shall be entered in decimal degree format. - The Coverage Graphic shall be inclusive of the survey area.
-The information related to the present survey should be clearly shown and highlighted in some way to draw attention to its location within the project area.
-A second small scale graphic should be included if necessary to provide additional geographic context of where the survey is located. - When appropriate, simple statements indicating adherence to the Project Instructions, Statement of Work, or HSSD are acceptable (e.g., "Survey Limits were acquire in accordance with the requirements in the Project Instructions and the HSSD.") - Linear nautical miles that are deleted for any reason shall not be included. - Specific dates of data acquisition shall reflect the days of work for the referenced survey only, not the total project.
+The information related to the survey should be clearly shown and highlighted in a way to draw attention to its location within the project area.
+A second small scale graphic should be included if necessary to provide additional geographic context of the survey location. - When appropriate, simple statements indicating adherence to the Project Instructions, Statement of Work, or HSSD are acceptable (e.g., "Survey Limits were acquired in accordance with the requirements in the Project Instructions and the HSSD.") - Linear nautical miles that are deleted for any reason shall not be included. - Specific dates of data acquisition shall reflect the days of work for the survey only, not the total project.